Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory: Omitted Details from Section ( )

 where the inequality follows by the same reasoning as in \Cref{eq:tilde-lambda-bound,eq:cross-product-norms-bound}.
 Combining \Cref{eq:tilde-g-square} and \Cref{eq:tilde-lambda} finishes the proof. \end{proof}

-The second useful result presented in this section shows how to move from the original regret $R_T(u_{1:T},\lambda_{1:T})$ to a linearized regret defined over epochs instead of rounds.
-Here we ignore movement costs and only focus on the hitting costs given by the loss sequence $f_1, \dots, f_T$.
-While the gradients intuitively become the accumulated ones in each epoch, $\tilde g_\tau$, and the learner's decisions become the fixed actions $\tilde w_\tau$ in the same epoch, we need to choose a sequence of $N$ comparators.
-With the aim of providing a final regret bound for \Cref{alg: dyn_para_meta} that exhibits a dependence on the individual comparator norms $\norm{u_t}$, we select any minimum-norm comparator within each epoch.
-The lemma below then shows that this way of reducing to a dynamic regret over epochs comes with a small additive overhead which does not worsen the final result. \begin{lemma} Assume that $f_1,\ldots, f_T$ are $G$-Lipschitz convex functions.
+The second useful result presented in this section shows how to move from the original regret $R_T(u_{1:T},\lambda_{1:T})$ to a linearized regret defined over epochs instead of rounds. \begin{lemma} Assume that $f_1,\ldots, f_T$ are $G$-Lipschitz convex functions.
 For any comparator sequence $(u_t)_{t\in[T]} \in \calW^T$, \Cref{alg: dyn_para_meta} with any base algorithm $\calA$ guarantees that